-The safety assessment of the GM potato line E12 is provided in Supporting Document 1.
-No potential public health and safety concerns have been identified.
-Based on the data provided in the present Application, and other available information, food derived from line E12 is considered to be as safe for human consumption as food derived from conventional potato cultivars.
+For the lines assessed, no potential public health and safety concerns have been identified.
+Based on the data provided in the present Application, and other available information, food derived from the potato lines are considered to be as safe for human consumption as food derived from conventional potato cultivars.

-FSANZ has prepared a draft variation to Schedule 26 that includes a reference to food derived from reduced acrylamide potential and reduced browning potato line E12.
+FSANZ has therefore prepared a draft variation to Schedule 26 to permit food derived from potato lines W8, X17, Y9, F10 and J3.